 We have 90 years of technical and design experience in this most specialised market and are able to ensure the correct selection of compressor for any application, taking into account the two most important factors to be considered – safety and economy.

 A potentially explosive atmosphere is one which could become explosive under certain conditions (the danger is a potential one).

 An explosive atmosphere is one where a mixture with air, under atmospheric conditions of flammable substances in the form of gas, vapour, mist or dusts exist in such proportions that they can be ignited by excessive temperature, arcs or sparks (the danger is a real one).

-ATEX (ATmosphères EXplosibles) is the European Directive 94/9/EC.
+ATEX (ATmosphères EXplosibles) is the European Directive 2014/34/EU.
 It applies to all equipment either electrical or mechanical used in hazardous atmospheres containing both dust and/or gas.
-The directive was introduced in 1994 and allowed a ten-year period for introduction.
-All new equipment manufactured, or equipment commissioned after 30 June 2003 to be situated in an explosive or potentially explosive must comply with ATEX.
+ATEX Directive 2014/34/EU was introduced to replace the pervious ATEX Directive 94/9/EC.
+All new equipment manufactured, or equipment commissioned after 20th April 2016 to be situated in an explosive or potentially explosive must comply with ATEX Directive 2014/34/EU.

 The main purpose is to remove barriers to trade throughout the European Community.
 It also lays down specific requirements for users of such equipment.

 The essential elements of ATEX involve: Notified Bodies, Standards, Conformity Assessment, Marking and Documentation.